dntenai/agricutural-_project/README.md

 - Five classification algorithms were employed: Support Vector Machine (SVM), Random Forest, Logistic Regression, Gradient Boosting, and Gaussian Naive Bayes (GaussianNB).

-- For each algorithm, a pipeline was created, which included a StandardScaler for feature scaling and the respective classifier.
+- A pipeline was created for each algorithm, including a StandardScaler for feature scaling and the respective classifier.

 - Hyperparameters for each algorithm were optimized using GridSearchCV with a 5-fold cross-validation strategy to find the best combination of parameters.